 - Open the training batch view, right-click a FlexiLayout variant and click Train on the shortcut menu.

-If you wish to import into your training batch a modified or a completely new FlexiLayout to be used for one specific vendor, complete the following steps:
+If you wish to import into your training batch a modified or a completely new FlexiLayout to be used for one specific company, complete the following steps:

 - In ABBYY FlexiLayout Studio, click File → Export... and in the Export FlexiLayout dialog box that opens, specify the name of the file and the folder where it should be placed.